 Is software patentable?
-Patenting software , is the same as patenting anything else, and, it can all be done online from the comfort of your home or workshop.
+Yes.
+Patenting software is the same as patenting anything else.
+In addition, it can all be done online from the comfort of your home or workshop.
 The software patent application is the usual application.
 The complex nature of the requirements means you might want professional help.
-Only patent attorneys and agents can help with patenting software.
+Only patent attorneys and agents can help with patenting your software.
 So, check to be sure your help is a licensed patent practitioner.

+Why is it possible to apply patent law to software?
 Software Patents are regular patents.
 They need all the usual information and materials.
 They must meet all the usual criteria for patenting.
-In particular, software patent applications need extra focus and attention given to three things.
+In particular, software patenting applications need extra focus and attention given to three things.
 Firstly, good flowcharts showing each step of the process.
 Secondly, detailed descriptions of the code (algorithms).
 Thirdly, a good explanation of how the software works with the hardware or machine.

 The first step is to determine what is the core of your innovation.
 How does the software interact with the hardware?
 How does the software process data?
 Is it a method?
 A system?
 An apparatus?
 A network?
 Is it the processing of data or perhaps even the software itself?